Construction in the state of Florida is regulated by two agencies:

 The construction industry is very lucrative.
 There will be more and more opportunities for skilled tradesman in the future.

 The key is to know the requirements to becoming a general contractor and take action from beginning to end.
+Follow the guidelines laid out in this blog post regarding solar panel installation requirements.

 If you have found this article, be sure to let us know! and check back for more updates in the future.